A NEW THEORY IN ART

 Art as a Catalyst for Change:

-The U.S. Human Rights, Arts, and Culture of Peace Museum (U.S.HRCPM), managed by the U.S. Human Rights, Arts, and Culture of Peace Foundation, RGD, stands as a beacon of hope, utilizing the powerful language of art to champion human rights and cultivate a culture of peace.
+The U.S. Human Rights, Arts and Culture of Peace Museum (U.S.HRCP), managed by the U.S. Human Rights, Arts and Culture of Peace Foundation, RGD, stands as a beacon of hope, utilizing the powerful language of art to champion human rights and cultivate a culture of peace.
 Recognizing that the challenges facing humanity, particularly the escalating crisis of climate change, are intrinsically linked to human rights, the museum has taken a bold stance, declaring these issues as inseparable.

 Art and human rights: